kelechiokwuriki/sweatIt/README.md

-Inspired by the Covid-19clockdown.This app was created to track your workouts and fitness goals
+Inspired by the Covid-19 lockdown.This app was created to track your workouts and fitness goals